hyperledger/firefly-helm-charts/charts/firefly/README.md

 having an instance of [FireFly Fabconnect](https://github.com/hyperledger/firefly-fabconnect) deployed and connected to the gRPC port of a Fabric peer in the underlying network.

-As was noted in [Deployment Architecture](#deployment-architecture), the chart will include support for deploying Fabconnect as part of its `0.1.0` release.
-See [#272](https://github.com/hyperledger/firefly/issues/272) to track its progress.
+As was noted in [Deployment Architecture](#deployment-architecture), the chart will eventually include support for deploying Fabconnect.
 For now, you can either deploy Fabconnect yourself or use a cloud provider like [Kaleido](https://www.kaleido.io) which provides Fabconnect alongside its Fabric peer nodes.

 Once you have a Fabconnect instance ready, FireFly then needs three pieces of configuration: